CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 <br>

-Alternatively, you may update both simultaneously from Visual Studio by selecting.
+You may update both simultaneously from Visual Studio by selecting.
 1. `Source Control` > Branch > Merge Branch
 2. Select `upstream/main`

-`upstream/main` represents the main branch of the repository you've forked.
+`upstream/main` represents the repository you've forked.
 'Merging' it into you branch means that you're applying its updates into your branch.

 <br>